 I recently told myself it is time to get a new book to enjoy alongside my French Immersion course at the ILA Language School.
 I have been focusing almost completely on my French studies recently and not leaving any time for much else, which has its advantages.
-I have been progressing quickly and have now reached the start of B2 level and I’m considering signing up for the French DELF exam preparation.
+I have been progressing quickly in French and have now reached the start of B2 level and I’m considering signing up for the French DELF exam preparation.
 So I have been wondering with hope if now I might be able to combine the two.
 I have tried reading a book in French before and found it to be a real slog.
 I had to look in the dictionary for almost every other word and some conjugations I still hadn’t learnt about so verses that I actually knew were unrecognisable sometimes.
 So when you don’t understand words you don’t know and barely understand words you do know it is always going to be an uphill struggle.

 Now though I think I’m ready and I set off to find something to read.
 I had been told about a lovely little place by one of the students on my intensive French course called Mille.
 She is a Danish girl who has a deep passion for literature and is an aspiring author herself.
 She had found a little place on one of the more famous little pedestrian streets of Montpellier; ‘Le Bookshop’ on ‘Rue du Bras de Fer’ which translates as the street of the iron arm.
 Sure enough there is, hanging above the street and iron arm protruding out of one of the buildings gripping a rustic lamp.
 This is what attracted Mille to this bookstore in particular and she thought it was a nice little sight.
 Also handily it is just a 3 minute walk from our French Language School in Montpellier.